KrishnaPG/juttle-adapter-template/README.md

 # **INSTRUCTIONS**

-replace all occurences of `_ADAPTER_NAME_` with the name of the adapter you will be connecting **juttle** to and this template should be a good starting point for developing your adapter.
+Replace all occurences of `_ADAPTER_NAME_` with the name of the adapter you will be connecting [juttle](https://github.com/juttle/juttle) to and this template should be a good starting point for developing your adapter.

 # Juttle _ADAPTER_NAME_ Adapter